AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ```

 ### 5) The big one, loadConfig
 This is the place where it all comes together.
-I broke it down into 4 sub sections that we will go through piece by piece.
+I broke it down into 5 subsections that we will go through piece by piece.

 Our new loadConfig function will do a lot of things so I stripped it down to the shell and some comments to give you the outlines.